AlieksieievYurii/vacuum-cleaner/README.md

 - [x] Implement setting up Wifi connection via BL communication

 ## Iteration 2:
+- [ ] Create an experimental model of vaccum fan
-- [ ] Build A1 based on Arduino Mega so that it sends information(values from sensors) and accept some action commands
+- [x] Build A1 based on Arduino Mega so that it sends information(values from sensors) and accept some action commands
 - [ ] Measure Voltage
 - [ ] Measure Current
 - [ ] Connect Mosfet